-Understanding the internal spin structure of the nucleon remains a challenge in strong interaction physics.
-Transversity, which describes the transverse spin structure of quarks in a transversely polarized proton, is still poorly constrained by experimental data in recent global analyses.
-Since it is chiral-odd, it can only be accessed through channels that couple to other chiral-odd distributions, like the Collins fragmentation functions (so-called Collins effect) or the interference fragmentation functions.
+Understanding the internal spin structure of the nucleon still remains a challenge in strong interaction physics.
+Transversity, which describes the transverse spin structure of quarks in a transversely polarized proton, is still poorly constrained by experimental data.
+Since it is chiral-odd, it can only be accessed through channels that couple to other chiralodd distributions, like the Collins fragmentation functions (so-called Collins effect) or the interference fragmentation functions.
 Recently, a detailed calculation using the soft-collinear effective theory found that the Collins effect in pp collisions involves a mixture of collinear and transverse momentum dependent (TMD) factorization.
-It provides a direct probe to the Collins fragmentation function and enables testing of its evolution, universality and factorization breaking in the transverse momentum dependent formalism.
-In 2018, STAR published the first measurements of Collins asymmetries for charged pions in jets in polarized pp collisions at $\sqrt{s} = 500$ GeV based on data taken during 2011.
-The results probe $Q^2$ scales one to two orders of magnitude larger than similar measurements in semi-inclusive deep-inelastic scattering (SIDIS) and are consistent with predictions based on global analyses of $e^+e^-$ and SIDIS data.
-In 2012 and 2015, STAR collected $\sim 14~{\rm pb}^{-1}$ and $\sim$ 48 pb-1 of transversely polarized pp data at $\sqrt{s} = 200$ GeV, respectively.
-These datasets provide the most precise measurement of the Collins effect in pp collisions to date, especially at the quark momentum fractions $0.1 \le x \le 0.4$ .
-Preliminary results for Collins asymmetries of identified pions, kaons, and protons in jets at $\sqrt{s} = 200$ GeV and comparisons to theory predictions will be presented.
+The Collins effect provides a direct probe to the Collins fragmentation function and enables testing of its evolution, universality and factorization breaking in the transverse momentum dependent formalism.
+In 2018, STAR published the first measurements of Collins asymmetries for charged pions in jets in polarized pp collisions at $\sqrt{s} = 500 \text{ GeV}$ based on data taken during 2011.
+These measurements probe Q^2 scales one to two orders of magnitude larger than similar measurements in semi-inclusive deep-inelastic scattering (SIDIS) and the results are consistent with predictions based on global analyses of e^+e^- and SIDIS data.
+In 2012 and 2015, STAR collected $\sim 14~{\rm pb}^{-1}$ and \sim 48 pb-1 of transversely polarized pp data at $\sqrt{s} = 200$ GeV, respectively.
+These datasets provide the most precise measurement of the Collins effect in 200 GeV pp collisions to date, especially at the quark momentum fractions $0.1 \le x \le 0.4$.
+Preliminary results for Collins asymmetries of identified pions, kaons, and protons in jets in pp collisions at $\sqrt{s} = 200 \text{ GeV}$ and comparisons to theory predictions will be presented.